Photocopy Policy and Procedures

 - Application for research privileges (available in pdf or rtf formats—PDF requires the freely available Adobe Acrobat Reader).

-- Manuscript photocopy request form (available in pdf or rtf formats—PDF requires the freely available Adobe Acrobat Reader)
+- Manuscript reproduction request form (available in pdf or rtf formats—PDF requires the freely available Adobe Acrobat Reader)

 It will be necessary for you to fill out the application for research privileges completely, with your signature and date.
 For the photocopy request form you must make sure you fill out all the information on the top of the form, including your name, shipping address, and telephone number.
 The form must be signed and dated where indicated.
 On the bottom half of the form you must indicate the collection name, the collection number, and each box number, folder number, and folder title from which you desire copies.
 We are sorry but we do not have the resources or personnel to analyze the contents of folders for your copy requests beyond the information already provided in the finding aid.

 Once you have completed filling out the required forms, you can mail them to us for processing.
 We will not accept orders submitted by email or orders without signatures.
-Orders of a substantial cost will be billed in advance of shipping, otherwise a bill will accompany your order when it is shipped.
+Payment will be rendered in full prior to delivery of all orders.

 Our mailing address is: